NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 Answer:

-The answer is the option (b) Anaphase I
+The answer is option (b), Anaphase I

-Explanation: In anaphase I of meiosis, the actual reduction occurs which decides the genetic constitution of the gamete.
+Explanation: In anaphase I of meiosis, the actual reduction occurs, which decides the genetic constitution of the gamete.
 Every single homologous chromosome with its two chromatids and unsegregated centromere moves to the opposite poles of the cell.

 Question:3